jeremyhewett/angular-mutate/README.md

-# angular-mutate
+# mutate-object
-Mutates objectA to equal objectB.
+Performs a deep mutation of an existing object to equal a new object.